owodunni-lfischerstrom/Samanfattning/Chapter7-csp.md

     * Node - If any of the values that the node can have keeps it from being inconsistent.
 Unary constraints can be checked in this way.
     * Arc - For every value in X_i's domain D_i there is some value in X_j's domain D_j that satisfices the binary constraint on the arc (X_i,X_j).
 Binary constraints can be checked in this way.
     * Path - Almoast the same as arc consistency but takes into account the path between two nodes.
 Is X_i still arc consistent with X_j if we take into account some variable X_m between them.
+    * K - For any set of k-1 variables assigned with consistent values a value can be found for the kth element.
+A CSP is strongly K-consistent if it's also k-1-, k-2-, ... , 1- consistent.
+    *

 ===
 ## CSP - Backtracking

-Simple Backtracking search:
+### Simple Backtracking search
   * Recursive deapth-first search to failure
     * When failing the variable causing it will return failure and new values will be tried
     * stupid but with inference can lead to intelligent backtracking

+===

-Intelligent backtracking - heuristic
+### Intelligent backtracking - heuristic
   * Strategies for choosing variables
     * Choose the variable with fewest remaining variables - fail early
     * Choose the variable that is involved in the largest number of constraints - hard case first